Screening for Diabetes Mellitus in the U.S. Population Using Neural Network Models and Complex Survey Designs: Discussion

-From a methodological standpoint, despite the extensive literature on classical regression models for surveys, the application of machine learning is rare.
-Here, we propose the first general methodology based on neural networks that also introduces metrics to quantify uncertainty and provide quantile predictions.
-The codes and analyses are available on GitHub, encouraging the adoption of models that can enhance outcomes in precision public health and traditional epidemiology through surveys.
-For instance, over 50,000 new clinical studies are documented in NHANES, underscoring the need to equip practitioners with reliable data analysis tools for deriving generalizable conclusions in their studies.
+From a methodological viewpoint, despite extensive research on classical regression models in survey contexts, machine learning applications remain limited.
+We introduce the first general NN-based framework incorporating regression and classification methods, along with a conformal prediction-based uncertainty quantification algorithm.
+All code and analytical scripts are publicly available on GitHub, promoting the adoption of these methods to enhance outcomes in precision public health and epidemiology through survey data.
+Considering that NHANES continually documents over 50,000 new clinical studies, equipping researchers and practitioners with reliable analytical tools is crucial for mitigating selection bias risks.

-For future work, we suggest expanding the methods used here, such as their application to time-to-event analysis or the development of specific techniques to handle covariate functions, or creating new diagnostic tests with conditional ROC curve analysis \cite{janes2006adjusting} to assess prediction capabilities in survey cohorts like NHANES.

-In summary, our work provides a robust and well-established predictive framework based on neural networks for survey designs, offering accessible methods publicly available on GitHub.
-These can be invaluable to the scientific community for analyzing their data directly and addressing specific scientific modeling questions.